Albert Einstein: Coming to terms with fame (1921–1923)

 With Eddington's eclipse observations widely reported not just in academic journals but by the popular press as well, Einstein became "perhaps the world's first celebrity scientist", a genius who had shattered a paradigm that had been basic to physicists' understanding of the universe since the seventeenth century.

 Einstein began his new life as an intellectual icon in America, where he arrived on 2 April 1921.
 He was welcomed to New York City by Mayor John Francis Hylan, and then spent three weeks giving lectures and attending receptions.
 He spoke several times at Columbia University and Princeton, and in Washington, he visited the White House with representatives of the National Academy of Sciences.
 He returned to Europe via London, where he was the guest of the philosopher and statesman Viscount Haldane.
 He used his time in the British capital to meet several people prominent in British scientific, political or intellectual life, and to deliver a lecture at King's College.
-In July 1921, he published an essay, "My First Impression of the U.S.A.", in which he sought to sketch the American character, much as had Alexis de Tocqueville in Democracy in America (1835).
+In July 1921, he published an essay, "My First Impression of the U.S.A.", in which he sought to sketch the American character.
 He wrote of his transatlantic hosts in highly approving terms: "What strikes a visitor is the joyous, positive attitude to life ...
 The American is friendly, self-confident, optimistic, and without envy."